 John 3:16-18 - "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
-Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God's one and only Son."
+Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son.

-In the parable of the workers in the vineyard, the workers were going to go hungry unless they were hired.
+In the parable, the workers were going to go hungry unless they were hired.
 But the landowner chose some of them to work for him.
 Some worked a full day, some for part, and some only for an hour, but each was given a denarius, more than enough to live on, a day's wage.
-In the end, the landowner chose each of the workers and generously gave each of them more than they deserved.
-But as the workers who were hired early saw how generous the landowner was to those who were hired last, they began to think they deserved more.
+In the end, the landowner chose each of the workers and generously gave them more than they deserved.

 Now consider the parallel.
 No one is born a believer.
 Some come to faith in Jesus as 5 year-olds, some as teens, some as adults, and some, like the thief on the cross who died next to Jesus, hours before their death.
 But each one - from the 5 year-old to the deathbed convert - receives eternal life, a restored relationship with God, and entry into heaven.
-Or, put it another way - some have much to offer God, many talents and much influence to make a difference in God's kingdom, while others may have very little to offer, like those who had gone without being hired for 11 hours until the owner of the vineyard brought them in.
-But each one receives eternal life.
 How does this make you feel?

 Some of you came to faith early in your life.
 If you came to faith early in your life, are you offended by God's grace towards those who come to faith later in life?
 Do you feel you deserve more reward because you served longer, like the workers in the vineyard who worked all day?
-Or, if you gave more and worked harder, do you feel like you deserve more?
 And if so, what does that reveal about your understanding of salvation and of the gospel?
 If we find ourselves bitter or resentful, like the workers in the parable, then it shows that we believe that in some way we have earned our salvation and deserve a reward.
 But if we know it is all an undeserved gift, much more than we deserve, then our response is gratitude, and we will not be envious of those who come to faith later.
 As Paul put it:

-Ephesians 2:8-9 - For it is by grace you have been saved, through faith-- and this is not from yourselves, it is the gift of God-- not by works, so that no one can boast.
+Ephesians 2:8-9 - For it is by grace you have been saved, through faith-- and this not from yourselves, it is the gift of God-- not by works, so that no one can boast.

 We are saved by what Jesus has done, not by what we have done.
-And so, if we truly understand the gospel, we know that bitterness and envy are not congruent with salvation by grace through faith.
+And so if we truly understand the gospel, we know that bitterness and envy are not congruent with salvation by grace through faith.
 All who are saved have been chosen by God and received His undeserved grace.
 Salvation is a gift to all.
 Nothing is earned.

-2) It reveals our attitude toward the life of faith
+2) It reveals our attitude towards the life of faith

-'These who were hired last worked only one hour,' they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'
+'These men who were hired last worked only one hour,' they said, 'and you have made them equal to us who have borne the burden of the work and the heat of the day.'